What is a Non-Disclosure Agreement?

 How long does an NDA last?

 A Non-Disclosure Agreement’s duration can vary depending on what you are using it for.
-There is no standard length of time – you could set the term for one year, two years, five years or indefinitely (in perpetuity).
+There is no standard length of time – you could set the term for one year, two years, five years or indefinitely.
 Our template includes a field where you can change the term to suit your requirements.

 Is this Non-Disclosure Agreement template legally binding?